Jaimerm23/cybersecurity-portfolio/phishing-email-investigation.md

 ## Objective

-Investigate a suspicious email reported by a user to determine whether it represents a phishing attempt, identify indicators of compromise, and recommend appropriate response actions.
+Investigate a suspicious email was reported by a user after noticing unusual urgency and a request to verify account information.

 ---